reruo321/Java_Practice/Appendix/README.md

 Note: You can use ~ (package) for *default* in Java.
 #### Relationship
 A class may have one or more relationships with other classes.
 Connect them, and write small digits to show the number of each class for the relationship.
+For example, 1..4 means the class may have 1~4 objects, and * means many objects.
 ##### Aggregation
 ![APPhasa](https://user-images.githubusercontent.com/48712088/145827039-eae9d069-1055-445f-bb02-7635e0daa1b9.png)